 The urine of a Dog Does Not Smell Good.
 Due to its strong ammonia, it can stink the entire house.
 Anyone experiencing it can have a hard time on top of that cleaning; it can be even more complicated; the smell can remain even after cleaning it up.

-Fortunately, not for US!
+Fortunately, not for the US!
 If your dog keeps peeing inside your house,

 Don’t worry.
 We have tips on how to remove the urine smell.

 We’ve put together some ways that you can get rid of this unpleasant smell seamlessly, so keep on reading.

 Ways To Get Rid Of The Urine Odor.

 Act immediately; the faster, the better; use paper towels and blot the puddle; this will help soak up the urine and eliminate the pee going deep into your concrete and wooden floors.

 Use Baking Soda.

 Baking soda is excellent for neutralizing odour.
 Sprinkle it around in the damp spot(a few tablespoons), whether your wooden floor or concrete, leave it overnight and vacuum it completely the next day.
 You can also use baking soda for your clothes and bedsheets while you launder.

 NOTE: Before using the baking soda, make sure that the stain is completely dried.